waquidvp/terraform-provider-vsphere/website/docs/d/distributed_virtual_switch.html.markdown

 ## Example Usage

-The following example locates a DVS that is named `terraform-test-dvs`, in the datacenter `dc1`.
+The following example locates a DVS that is named `testacc-dvs`, in the datacenter `dc1`.
 It then uses this DVS to set up a `vsphere_distributed_port_group` resource that uses the first uplink as a primary uplink and the second uplink as a secondary.